Data Quality Benchmarking

 How often will the study be conducted?

-We plan to do 2 waves each year.
+We plan to conduct 2 waves of the study each year.

-Our goal is to apply a weighted average approach across core data quality metrics, by company type (brand, sample provider, research agency, etc.) by countries represented by the trade associations in the Global Data Quality collaborative and major survey types (such as B2B, B2C, Healthcare).
-The data is collected from companies who provide a random sampling of anonymized records at the respondent level.
-The data will be weighted based on the relative size of the company defined as the total number of overall completes in the calendar quarter being collected.
+We apply a weighted average approach across core data quality metrics, represented countries and major survey types (such as B2B, B2C, Healthcare Providers).
+Data is collected from companies who provide a random sampling of anonymized records at the respondent level.
+The data will be weighted based on the relative size of the company defined as the total number of overall completes or studies in the calendar quarter being collected.

 Is the data submission and storage site secure?